Mechanical Maintenance Technician

 Prerequisites: Basic MMT OSA, MCHN-2005

-Millwright V–Gear Boxes, Chain & Belt Drives
+Millwright V – Gear Boxes, Chain and Belt Drives

 This course is a study of the recognition and application of gearboxes.
 Students will identify and explain chain and belt drive types; troubleshoot and repair gearboxes; install belt drives; install chain drives; and follow safety guidelines.